gary-beautypie/tap-tableau/README.md

 4. In the catalog.json file, select the streams to sync

-    Each stream in the properties.json file has a "schema" entry.
+    Each stream in the catalog.json file has a "schema" entry.
 To select a stream to sync, add `"selected": true` to that stream's "schema" entry.
-For example, to sync the pull_requests stream:
+For example, to sync the datasources stream:
     ```
     ...
     "tap_stream_id": "datasources",
     "schema": {
       "selected": true,
-      "properties": {
+      "schema": {
         "updated_at": {
           "format": "date-time",
           "type": [